Coinbase Review 2022: Pros, Cons, Fees And More

-If you regularly buy and sell crypto, or you’re looking for a platform that allows you to do more cryptocurrency trading, you can quickly move your assets over to Coinbase Pro, formerly known as GDAX.
+If you regularly do crypto trading, or you’re looking for a platform that allows you to do more cryptocurrency trading, you can quickly move your crypto assets over to Coinbase Pro, formerly known as GDAX.
 Through Coinbase Pro, you can trade to your heart’s content.

 However, the same policies and securities you’ll find on Coinbase apply to Coinbase Pro.
 The platform only supports assets that it believes are reliable and secure.

-Coinbase also offers its easy-to-navigate user interface exchange on mobile devices.
-With the app, you can perform nearly all the tasks available on the website.
+Coinbase also offers a user-friendly, easy-to-navigate user interface exchange on mobile devices.
+With the Coinbase app, you can perform nearly all the tasks available on the website.

 For example, you can place buy or sell orders, just like you can from the Desktop platform.
 Just tap the convert button, choose the digital asset you want, and place your order.
 The whole process takes less than 60 seconds.

 The app is free to download on both Android and iOS devices, which means you can take the exchange anywhere you go.
 Additionally, if you regularly use Coinbase Pro, there is a separate app for that as well, available on both mobile platforms.

 To be clear, there is a distinction between the native crypto wallet Coinbase provides on its site and the Coinbase Wallet.

 This crypto wallet is a distinct and separate wallet from the native wallet on the exchange, but I still wanted to mention it since it carries the Coinbase name.

 Sure, you can safely store your crypto assets on Coinbase.
 But take note that you don’t have control of your own private keys if you keep your digital assets on your Coinbase account.